-Launched in fall 2009, the Workforce Central Manufacturing Partnership CEO Peer Council is comprised of six local manufacturing leaders from Ocean Spray Cranberries, Mariani Packing Co., ERCO Worldwide, Pointe Precision, Domtar and Corenso North America.
+Launched in fall 2009, the Workforce Central Manufacturing Partnership CEO Peer Council was initially comprised of local manufacturing leaders from Ocean Spray Cranberries, Mariani Packing Co., ERCO Worldwide, Corenso North America, Catalyst Paper, Fey Printing, and ECC Corrosion.
 These leaders believe that companies thrive in communities that support business growth and that communities prosper and thrive when they invest in companies that demonstrate community commitment.

-Workforce Central's industry-driven approach is focused on

-achieving the highly skilled workforce required for businesses to grow and maintain a competitive edge in the south Wood County area.
+Workforce Central's industry-driven approach was focused on achieving the highly skilled workforce required for businesses to grow and maintain a competitive edge in the south Wood County area.
 Since inception, Incourage has staffed the Partnership and facilitated collaborative relationships between businesses and K-12 schools, Mid-State Technical College and the North Central Wisconsin Workforce Development Board.
 This partnership develops up-to-date intelligence about the collective skills industry needs, delivers knowledge to workers, educators and policy makers, and promotes improvements in business practices and public systems that lead to healthier economies and better career opportunities for our workers and job seekers.
-To date, the Manufacturing Partnership has provided training and talent assessment services to 35 regional employers and over 170 local workers.
+To date, the Manufacturing Partnership has provided training and talent assessment services to 35 regional employers and over 180 local workers.